intel/intel-extension-for-transformers/intel_extension_for_transformers/neural_chat/ui/customized/side_by_side/README.md

 Here're some of the project's features:

-- Start a Talking Chat：Compare the performance in output quality and response time between Gaudi2 and A100 using textual conversations.
+- Start a Text Chat：Compare the performance in output quality and response time between Gaudi2 and A100 using textual conversations.
 - Compare Concurrency Across Machines：One machine concurrently processes multiple requests and compares the time taken for each chat processing.
 - Upload File: The choice between uploading locally or copying a remote link.
 Chat according to uploaded knowledge base.